GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 ### Adapt to coordinate API changes

-A number of coordinate APIs in GTK 3 had `double` variants:
+A number of coordinate APIs in GTK 3 had variants taking `int` arguments:
 `gdk_device_get_surface_at_position()`, `gdk_surface_get_device_position()`.
-These have been changed to use doubles, and the `double` variants have been removed.
+These have been changed to use `double` arguments, and the `int` variants have been removed.
 Update your code accordingly.

 Any APIs that deal with global (or root) coordinates have been